Perelan/Kithe/README.md

-# codename: Kithe - take a plung into travling.
+# Kithe - take a plung into travling.
 A travel application that were prototyped on Berg-Hansen's hackathon.
 Hence, the application itself is not fully developed.

 # Description